hawkeye64/quasar-ui-qverticalexpansionitem/app-extension/README.md

 > Add other information that's not as important to know

 # Donate
-If you appreciate the work that went into this App Extension, please consider [donating to Quasar](https://donate.quasar.dev).
+If you appreciate the work that went into this, please consider donating to [Quasar](https://donate.quasar.dev) or [Jeff](https://github.com/sponsors/hawkeye64).

 # License
 MIT (c) Jeff Galbraith <jeff@quasar.dev>